 Squarespace is a website building and hosting company that allows people to create an account and make their own websites.
-However, while it’s certainly possible to make websites, people who aren’t extensively experienced in how to do so, may only be able to make basic sites.
+However, while it’s certainly possible to make websites, people who aren’t experienced in how to do so may only be able to make basic sites.

-If you’re looking for to create a unique website that delivers a high-end customer experience that excuses professionalism and has highly interactive features, then we’d suggest using a website designer.
+If you’re looking to create a unique website that delivers a high-end customer experience, then we’d suggest using a website designer.
 At White Peak Digital our Squarespace web designers have extensive experience in designing exceptional Squarespace websites and have the coding knowledge to help turn your dream website into a reality.

-If you’re interested in creating an individual custom website that is designed with a high-end customer experience in mind, then our Squarespace is a great option.
-Squarespace has design options that generate sleek websites with the option to include a great amount of whitespace or padding.
+If you’re interested in creating a custom website that is designed with a high-end customer experience in mind, then our Squarespace experts are here to help.

 To your success,